czbiohub/blog/_blog/tracer-bracer.md

 ### Step 4: Visualization
-Different visualizations you could create with output from TraCeR/BraCeR are clonal trees, clonal networks, pie charts, etc. A clonal network can help us visualize the landscape a cell population's clonal groups.
+Different visualizations you could create with output from TraCeR and BraCeR include clonal trees, clonal networks, pie charts, etc. A clonal network can help us visualize the landscape a cell population's clonal groups.
 For example, in the figures below we visualize the landscape of our [Tabula Muris Senis](https://github.com/czbiohub/tabula-muris-senis) dataset by observing the number of clones for two age groups: 3 months and 24 months.
 This network shows us that the number of clones has increased with age.
 If we look at the distribution of clonal cells vs. singletons (non-clonal cells) through a pie chart instead, we see that the ratios of singletons to clonal cells have changed.

 <img align="right" src="/images/tracer-bracer/bracer-output.png" alt="bracer output" width="48%" height="48%">
 <img src="/images/tracer-bracer/tracer-output.png" alt="tracer output" width="48%" height="48%">
 <p align="center">
 <img src="/images/tracer-bracer/legend.png" alt="legend" width="50%" height="50%">
 </p>

+In conclusion, these tools enable scientists to conduct a plethora of analyses on single-cell datasets.
+Integrating these tools into a Nextflow workflow allows for the same analysis to be conducted several times on different single-cell datasets, which furthers our exploration of the immune repertoire and how its diversity changes with age.